 A keen champion of the community, Denise was involved in the play areas at Watermans’ Park and she successfully fought with others to keep Scott’s Green as open space.
 She is particularly proud of her role in working for the establishment of the ARC, recognised as one of the best community centres in Dorset, and was delighted to be asked to be a Trustee.

-Janet settled in Christchurch 23 years ago, having lived in London, Lincoln, Nottingham and briefly the US.
+Janet settled in Christchurch over 20 years ago, having lived in London, Lincoln, Nottingham and briefly the US.
 She has four sons, one is living in Burton.
 Janet has travelled extensively and worked as a florist and a carer, which she greatly enjoyed.
-Janet is honoured to have served on the Christchurch Borough Council as ward Councillor for Grange Ward 2015 – 2019, and now as a Town Councillor for the Grange Ward.
+Janet is honoured to have served on the Christchurch Borough Council as ward Councillor for Grange Ward 2015 – 2019, and as a Town Councillor for the Grange Ward.
 She's a supporter of 'Keep Christchurch Special, a member of the CIA group, a trustee for the Mudeford Wood Community Centre and a 'hands on' trustee here at the ARC supporting the Adapt Cafe, which helps Dementia, Alzheimers and Parkinson sufferers and their carers.

 Somerford ARC is a registered charity, set up by local residents of Somerford Estate (the Trustees), with the purpose of opening and running a much needed Community Centre.
 Somerford ARC is run by the board of Trustees, the ARC office manager, and with the valued help of our wonderful Volunteers to benefit all residents of the Grange Ward, Christchurch and the surrounding areas.